 Lugs: 22.00 mm

-Dial: Silver, rotating center part
+Dial: Silver, with a rotating center part

 Water resistance: 50 meters